Stephen Grammauta

-Stephen "Stevie Coogan" Grammauta (December 6, 1916 – 2016) was a caporegime with the Gambino crime family who allegedly participated in the murder of mob boss Albert "Mad Hatter" Anastasia.
-And also was the acting underboss.
+Stephen "Stevie Coogan" Grammauta (December 6, 1916 – 2016) was a caporegime with the Gambino crime family who allegedly participated in the murder of mob boss Albert "Mad Hatter" Anastasia and was the acting underboss of the family.

-Early life & crime
+Early life and crime

-Born in the Lower East Side section of Manhattan, Grammauta was a drug trafficker by the early 1930s.
+Born on the Lower East Side of Manhattan, Grammauta was a drug trafficker by the early 1930s.
 In the late 1940s, Graummauta became a full member, or made man, with the Mangano crime family, later known as the Gambino family, under its founder and boss Vincenzo "Don Vincent" Mangano.

 In 1951, with the disappearance of Vincent Mangano and the murder of his brother Phil Mangano in 1951, then caporegime Anastasia became boss.
 A former head of Murder, Inc., Anastasia was one of the most dangerous and murderous mobsters in New York.
 Anastasia promoted another caporegime after the murder of previous Anastasia underboss Frank Scalise, Carlo Gambino, to be his underboss.
 During this period, Grammauta worked in a crew with brothers Joseph "Joe Piney" Armone and Stephen Armone.